tskit-dev/msprime/docs/development.rst

 Developer documentation
 =======================

-This is documentation intended for those who wish to develop ``msprime``.
 If you would like to add some features to ``msprime``, please read the following.
-If you think there is anything missing from the documentation, please open an `issue <http://github.com/jeromekelleher/msprime/issues>`_ or `pull request <http://github.com/jeromekelleher/msprime/pulls>`_ on GitHub!
+If you think there is anything missing, please open an `issue <http://github.com/jeromekelleher/msprime/issues>`_ or `pull request <http://github.com/jeromekelleher/msprime/pulls>`_ on GitHub!

 **********